dotwebstack/dotwebstack-framework/README.md

 * Naming consistency: `iri` vs `uri`
 * Single or multiple repository connections?

-## Setup
+## Getting started
-To setup a project with DotWebStack you need to create a new Spring project and add dependencies to one or more of the DotWebStack frontends, one or more of the DotWebStack backends and spring-boot-starter-webflux.
+To get started with DotWebStack, create a new Spring project and add dependencies to one or more of the frontend modules, one or more of the backend modules and spring-boot-starter-webflux.
 In maven this would look something like this:

 ```xml